Ann Parr

 F, #11788, b.
 21 September 1773, d.
 1 May 1830

 Hon.
-Isabella Elizabeth Byng was born on 21 September 1773.1 She was the daughter of George Byng, 4th Viscount Torrington and Lady Lucy Boyle.1 She married Thomas Thynne, 2nd Marquess of Bath, son of Thomas Thynne, 1st Marquess of Bath and Lady Elizabeth Cavendish-Bentinck, on 14 April 1794 at Brook Street, St. George Hanover Square, London, England.1 She died on 1 May 1830 at age 56 at Grosvenor Square, Mayfair, London, England.1
+Isabella Elizabeth Byng was born on 21 September 1773.1 She was the daughter of George Byng, 4th Viscount Torrington and Lady Lucy Boyle.1 She married Thomas Thynne, 2nd Marquess of Bath, son of Thomas Thynne, 1st Marquess of Bath and Lady Elizabeth Cavendish-Bentinck, on 14 April 1794 at Brook Street, St. George Hanover Square, London, EnglandG.1 She died on 1 May 1830 at age 56 at Grosvenor Square, Mayfair, London, EnglandG.1

 Children of Hon.
 Isabella Elizabeth Byng and Thomas Thynne, 2nd Marquess of Bath